Severan Tondo: Stylistic connections

 The painting of the tondo on a wooden panel with tempera paints is consistent with that of Fayum mummy portraits style.
-Another stylistic connection is the addition of jewelry and wreaths in the tondo.
+There are stylistic connections such as the addition of jewelry and wreaths in the tondo.
 This was an important element that displayed cultural identity and religious practices in Fayum portraiture.
 The use of the established Greek four-color palette of white, red, yellow, and black and a single light source are another similarity between Fayum portraits and the Severan Tondo.
 While many of the surviving Fayum portraits did pertain to burial or remembrance, some examples differ, such as the Severan Tondo.
 The Severan Tondo could have been displayed on a public building in a Fayum town.
 It may have been painted to celebrate the visit of Septimius Severus to Egypt in 199, following his military victories against the Parthian Empire the previous year, and before his campaigns in North Africa in 203.
-The artist who would have created the Severan Tondo may have been primarily employed as a Fayum mummy portrait artist, which could explain the stylistic connections of this work to that of Fayum mummy portraiture.
+The connection to Fayum style portraiture places this with the art of upper-middle class Roman Egypt, which would be home to a mixture of Egyptian, Greek, and Roman identifying people.
+The artist who created the Severan Tondo may have been primarily employed as a Fayum mummy portrait artist, which could explain the stylistic connections of this work to that of Fayum mummy portraiture.

-Interpretation
+Function

-The image is probably an example of imperial portraits that were mass-produced to be displayed in offices and public buildings throughout the Roman Empire; as part of Roman legal procedure, some documents had to be signed in front of an image of the emperor, which gave them the same status as if signed in his actual presence.
+The image is an example of imperial portraits that were mass-produced to be displayed in offices and public buildings throughout the Roman Empire; as part of Roman legal procedure, some documents had to be signed in front of an image of the emperor, which gave them the same status as if signed in his actual presence.
 With each change of emperor, the portrait would have been discarded or replaced.
 Since wood is an organic material and does not normally survive, the Severan Tondo remains, so far, the only surviving specimen of this type of painting.
+Owning such a piece would demonstrate pietas and loyalty to the ruling dynasty.